Tendonitis/homebridge-homewizard-p1/README.md

 # homebridge-http-lux
-Supports http ambient light sensor devices on the Homebridge platform.
+Supports HomeWizard Wifi P1 devices on the Homebridge platform.
 Additional hardware required.
-This is a modified version of the https://github.com/metbosch/homebridge-http-temperature plugin.
+This is a modified version of the https://github.com/crashtestoz/homebridge-http-lux plugin.
 This version only supports the light sensor.
-MAX lightlevel is set to 800.
+Lightlevel is the amount of watts you are returning or receiving.

+This does not work yet.
+It is in Development.

+FROM PREVIOUS PLUGIN

 # Installation